awoo24/Odds-Scraper/README.md

 These odds are compiled into a data file for a sports betting arbitrage bot written in c++ made to auto execute arbitrage opportunities across books with a profit of > 2.5%

-Using Python and Selenium this program is written to auto refresh and recompile the data every 30 seconds
+Using Python, Selenium, and BeautifulSoup this program is written to auto refresh and recompile the data every 30 seconds